knative/func/docs/provision_kind.md

 ```
 ### Verify Cluster Provisioned

-You should be able to retrieve nodes from the cluster, which should include coredns, kube-proxy, etc.
+You should be able to retrieve a pods list from the cluster, which should include coredns, kube-proxy, etc.
 ```
 kubectl get po --all-namespaces
 ```